blkluv/cosaNostraPublic/README.md

 # Barbershop Management System
 This project is a full-stack web application designed to manage a barbershop's daily operations.
 Built using React, Tailwind CSS, Node.js, and MySQL, the platform supports appointment scheduling, has a Google calendar integration, and barber-specific features such as managing appointments and breaks.
-The website is made using a mobile first approach
+The website is made using a mobile first approach.
+The website is currently LIVE!
+The domain is www.kosa-nostra.com

 ## Landing Page